Published on

 @ryands1701/

-• Team Lead at Shell Recharge Solutions
+• Senior Software Engineer at Shell Recharge Solutions

 Introduction